Workshops, Events & Honoring Leadership

 The Academic Catalyst: An Award for Classroom Leaders

-This award recognizes a student OR student group who have shown up for their peers in a course-related environment (ie. in a shared class experience, with individual faculty as a peer tutor or student pedagogical partner, tutoring through the Jacobsen Center or as a Student Academic Advisor [SAA]) and supported them in a tangible way during the 2022-2023 academic year.
-Alternatively, the student may have acted in a leadership role within an academic department (ie. as a student member on a committee).
+This award recognizes a student OR student group who have shown up for their peers in a course-related environment (ie. in a shared class experience, with individual faculty as a peer tutor or student pedagogical partner, tutoring through the Jacobson Center or as a Student Academic Advisor [SAA]) and supported them in a tangible way during the academic year.

 Outstanding House Leader Award